reheat stuffed peppers

 The best way to reheat frozen stuffed peppers or fresh ones is in the oven.
 It will take a little longer, but the effort pays off.
 The peppers will be nicely heated and will retain their great taste and texture.

-A great advantage is that you don’t have to defrost stuffed peppers before heating them in the oven if they were frozen.
+A great advantage is that you don’t have to defrost leftover stuffed peppers before heating them in the oven if they were frozen.
 You will only extend the baking period as needed.

 Step 1: Preheat the Oven to 350 °F